code-specialist/strapi-client/README.md

   - `path` (string): The base path of the entity in the Strapi API.
   - `childEntities` (optional string[]): An array of child entity names to include in the query.
 - `pageSize` (optional number): The page size to use for paginated queries.
 Defaults to 25 if not specified.
+- `fetchPreviews` (optional boolean): Whether to also fetch draft entities (Not published).
+Defaults to false if not specified.

 #### Methods